jazzband/django-pipeline/docs/configuration.rst

 =============

-Configuration and list of available settings for django-compress
+Configuration and list of available settings for Pipeline

 .. note::